idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_chaos_surrogate.md

 #### Quadrature Sampling

 Because PC expansion uses very specific types of polynomials, using numerical quadrature is typically a more precise approach to training a PC model.
 The [QuadratureSampler](QuadratureSampler.md) implements numerical quadrature for uniform and normal distributions.
-There are three different techniques for bulding a multidimensional quadrature grid: Cartesian grid, Smolyak sparse grid, and Clenshaw-Curtis sparse grid.
+There are three different techniques for building a multidimensional quadrature grid: Cartesian grid, Smolyak sparse grid, and Clenshaw-Curtis sparse grid.
 These grids are specified by the [!param](/Samplers/Quadrature/sparse_grid) parameter: `none`, `smolyak`, and `clenshaw-curtis`.
 Using sparse grids can significantly reduce the number of training points while retaining accuracy, see [QuadratureSampler](QuadratureSampler.md) for more details.
 The number of sample points is ultimately defined by the [!param](/Samplers/Quadrature/order) parameter.
 It is generally advisable that this parameter be set to the same value as the [!param](/Trainers/PolynomialChaosTrainer/order) parameter in [PolynomialChaosTrainer](PolynomialChaosTrainer.md).

 !listing examples/surrogates/poly_chaos_uniform_quad.i block=Samplers